-Our commitment to responsible operations is the bedrock of our sustainability approach.
-By upholding high ethical standards, continually reducing our environmental impact, creating a safe workplace, and vigilantly maintaining our commitment to responsible sourcing, we have held our position as a trusted provider of household, personal care, and specialty products for over 170 years.
+We do business in a responsible and sustainable way by upholding high ethical standards, continually evaluating our environmental impact, creating a safe workplace and maintaining our commitment to responsible sourcing.
+We’ve proudly held our position as a trusted provider of household, personal care and specialty products for over 170 years.
 That’s something we’re very proud of, and don’t plan to change.

-Every Church & Dwight employee is responsible for performing his or her duties with the highest ethical integrity.
-Our expectations of employees are detailed in our Code of Conduct, on which all employees receive mandatory training at a minimum of every two years.
-Employees also receive additional training on anti-harassment, anti-bribery, anti-trust, data privacy and security, and other compliance topics, as applicable, to ensure that all dealings and relationships are conducted in alignment with our Code, policies, and applicable legal standards.
+Everyone here is empowered to do their work with the highest ethical integrity.
+What we expect of our people is detailed in our Code of Conduct, and we refresh their understanding of the code at least every two years.
+Everyone also receives additional training on anti-harassment, anti-bribery, anti-trust, data privacy and security, and other compliance topics, where necessary, to ensure that all dealings and relationships are conducted in alignment with our Code, policies, and applicable legal standards.

-Our supply chain is a significant part of our business and more than half of Church & Dwight employees support its day-to-day operations.
-We directly source from approximately 600 suppliers, the majority of which are located in North America.
-All of our suppliers are expected to comply with our Global Operations Guiding Principles, which were developed based on the principles of internationally recognized human rights and labor conditions and reflect our commitment to sustainable operations.
+Our supply chain is a massive part of our business in which more than half of our people are involved in day-to-day.
+We directly source from approximately 400 suppliers and contract manufacturers, the majority of which are located in North America.
+All suppliers are expected to comply with our Global Operations Guiding Principles, developed on the principles of internationally recognized human rights and labor conditions, and which reflect our commitment to sustainable operations.

 Learn more about our Palm Oil Sustainable Sourcing Commitment.

 We are committed to ensuring that our products do not contain conflict minerals that have funded armed groups in the Democratic Republic of the Congo or an adjoining country.
-Any supplier found to be in violation of our policies is subject to corrective action, which may include termination of business.
+Any supplier found to be in violation of our policies is subject to the strongest corrective action, including termination of contract.

 Learn more about our Conflict Minerals Policy.